[hdvideo id=419]

 By Rolynda Jonathan

-The Marshall Islands National Weather Office is working on setting up early warning systems for high tides and storm surges, page aimed to protect lives and properties.
+The Marshall Islands National Weather Office is working on setting up early warning systems for high tides and storm surges, aimed to protect lives and properties.

 RMI‚ National Weather Service Director Reginald White told Solomon Star that the system would ensure that early warning services are put in place to warn people in advance of expected disaster events.